appinlet/The-Courier-Guy-Shipping-for-WooCommerce/the-courier-guy/readme.txt

 In the search field type “The Courier Guy Shipping for WooCommerce,” then click “Search Plugins.”
 Once you’ve found us, you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by!
 Click “Install Now,” and WordPress will take it from there.

 = MANUAL INSTALLATION =
-Manual installation method requires downloading the 'The Courier Guy Shipping for WooCommerce' plugin and uploading it to your web server via your favorite FTP application.
+Manual installation method requires downloading the 'The Courier Guy Shipping for WooCommerce' plugin and uploading it to your web server via your favourite FTP application.
 The WordPress codex contains instructions on how to do this here.

 = UPDATING =
 Automatic updates should work smoothly, but we still recommend you back up your site.